aerowolf82/sqlCheckpoint/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-[/] All of the data for all vacation destinations.
+[] All of the data for all vacation destinations.

+Start of the Query:

+Gets airline names going to a certain location:

+SELECT name FROM airlines WHERE id IN (SELECT airlines_id FROM destinations_flown_to WHERE destinations_id = 1);

 Query and Result: